100-mph Fastballs: The Hardest Throwing Pitchers in Baseball History

-On July 14th,1980, he would pitch his final major league game.
-He started well and strong, but left in the fourth inning due to complaints of blurry vision and numbness in his fingers.
-He was placed on the 21 day disabled list.
+On July 14, 1980, he would pitch his final major league game.
+He started well and strong but left in the fourth inning due to complaints of blurry vision and numbness in his fingers.
+He was placed on the 21-day disabled list.
 On June 25, he was sent to Methodist Hospital in Houston, and despite obstructions in his arteries, it was determined that no surgery was needed.
 June 30 saw Richards having a practice throwing session at the Houston Astrodome—he tried to shake off the loud ringing in his ears but he soon collapsed on the AstroTurf, a victim of a stroke.

-He would never recover from the stroke he had at the age of thirty.
-The Houston television media had to apologize repeatedly for ever questioning that he was ill.
+He would never recover from the stroke he had at the age of 30.
+The Houston television media apologized repeatedly for having questioned whether or not he was truly ill.
 He would win a racial discrimination lawsuit against the Houston Astros worth a huge sum of money, but he'd wind up homeless and living under a bridge just the same.

-Lynn Nolan Ryan, Jr. (born on January 31, 1947), nicknamed "The Ryan Express," is without a doubt the single most successful and notable power pitcher in the history of major league baseball.
-As a 12 year old boy, Nolan Ryan was someone I'd already heard of, and he was without a doubt the single biggest legend in all of baseball.
+Lynn Nolan Ryan, Jr. (born January 31, 1947), nicknamed "The Ryan Express," is without a doubt the single most successful and notable power pitcher in the history of major league baseball.
+As a 12-year-old boy, Nolan Ryan was someone I'd already heard of, and he went on to become the biggest legend in all of baseball.
 He was my hero then and even more so now.

 Ryan came into the major leagues as a kid with a phenomenal right arm—and he left after a record 27 major league seasons, still throwing nearly 100 miles per hour.
 I saw Ryan start many times and witnessed him pitching at age 46.
 In his second to last career game as a starter, he was throwing fastballs at 96 miles per hour past bewildered men more than 20 years his junior.

-Out of all the men gifted with the talent of pitching at 100 miles per hour, Nolan Ryan was the man who kept it the longest, and used it the most.
-In his 27 year career, there is no doubt he threw more pitches over that speed than anyone else.
-Besides his legendary fastball, known as "The Ryan Express," he also had one of the best curve-balls in in the history of the sport.
+Out of all the men gifted with the talent of pitching at 100 miles per hour, Nolan Ryan was the man who kept it the longest and used it the most.
+In his 27-year career, there is no doubt he threw more pitches over that speed than anyone else.
+Besides his legendary fastball, known as "The Ryan Express," he also had one of the best curve-balls in the history of the sport.

 When Johnson first made it to the big leagues, he had a wild and long mullet, a big burly mustache, and he stomped around on the mound in a very angry manner.
-He would then launch 100 mile per hour pitches.
-This giant man had to have been the most frightening redneck to ever grace a pitchers mound.
+He would then launch 100-mph pitches.
+This giant man had to have been the most frightening redneck to ever grace a pitcher's mound.